The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 Day 5: Trans-Canada Highway.

-Day 5 marks a midpoint of the trip and requires a fair amount of stamina due to a tiring 9-hour drive from Whistler to Lake Louise in Alberta.
+Day 5 marks the midpoint of the trip and requires a fair amount of stamina due to a tiring 9-hour drive from Whistler to Lake Louise in Alberta.

 If you hit the road early enough, you'll have a better chance to stretch your legs a couple of times and even take a swim in one of the sparkling blue lakes around Kamloops, BC and Salmon Arm, BC.
 Both towns are on top of the list of the best places to live in Canada.

-Two minutes drive east from the boardwalk, you'll find another point of interest - Canyon Hot Springs - perfectly nestled in the mountain valley.
-I, honestly, could not smell any sulfur, so can't really confirm if the water in the pool is heated naturally (by a volcano) or artificially.
+Two minutes' drive east from the boardwalk, you'll find another point of interest - Canyon Hot Springs - perfectly nestled in the mountain valley.
+I, honestly, could not smell any sulphur, so can't really confirm if the water in the pool is heated naturally (by a volcano) or artificially.
 The place is nevertheless lovely and relaxing.

 You Might Also Like